-In his Answer to the SOR Applicant admitted, in part, and denied, in part, the factual allegations in Paragraph 1 of the SOR, with explanations.
+In his Answer to the SOR Applicant admitted the factual allegations in Paragraph 1 of the SOR, with explanations.
 He also provided additional information to support his request for eligibility for a security clearance.

-Applicant is 42 years old, married, and has two children.
-He has a degree in Business Administration.
+Applicant is 39 years old, married, and has two children.
+He has a Master's of Business Administration degree.
 He works for a defense contractor.
-(GX 1 at page 7, and TR at page 14 line 7 to page 16 line 3.)
+(TR at page 24 line 6 to page 27 line 19.)